 To search for a computer, enter the name in the search field above the list.

-To filter computers according to their type, their health status, or their encryption status, use the filters above the list.
+To filter computers according to their type, health status, recent activity, or encryption status, use the filters above the list.

 You can click on a computer name to see more details of that computer, to take action against the alerts, or to update, scan or delete the computer.

 You can find computers that no longer communicate with Sophos Central or have been removed.